 Section 10.854(1)(e)1., Rules of the Auditor General, requires that we determine whether or not corrective actions have been taken to address findings and recommendations made in the preceding annual financial audit report.

-There were no findings or recommendations in the preceding audit report.
+There were no findings and recommendations made in the preceding financial audit report.

 Official Title